CSchink/16vc-technical/README.md

 **Code Splitting**.
 Implemented code splitting of components through the Loadable framework and React Router.

 **Project MGMT and Design**  Before a single piece of code was written I reviewed all requirements and designed the MVP with usability in mind.
 Issues were then created in order to methodically track the status of the project.
 From there I set out to complete the MVP and, once finished, tagged it as a [v0.1](https://github.com/CSchink/16vc-technical/releases) release.
 Knowing the limitations with that implementation I then set out on a more interactive version with realtime WebSocket updates.
 I replaced the Web Socket integration with a more robust version, needing only to change some dependencies and update the React hook previously implemented.

+**Signing Off**

+The build is not 100% complete and there is more testing and fine-tuning of the WebSocket integration to complete.
+However, the project is designed in such a way that adding new features and enhancing existing ones is made much easier through its solid foundation.
+It has been a pleasure working on this project and I thank you for your consideration.